QBladeOcean/QBladeOceanDocs/docs/source/src/user/airfoil/airfoil.rst

     Creating a circular airfoil section from the Airfoil menu.

-In addition, the entire range of 4-digit NACA profiles:footcite:`Anderson_Book` can be automatically generate in QBlade by selecting the menu option *NACA Airfoil Generator*.
+In addition, the entire range of 4-digit NACA profiles :footcite:`Anderson_Book` can be automatically generate in QBlade by selecting the menu option *NACA Airfoil Generator*.
 The user must then enter the 4-digit code of the desired airfoil profile and the number of panels used to discretise the surface.
 The result of generating a NACA 4412 profile with 100 panels is shown in :numref:`fig-naca-airfoil`.

 .. _fig-naca-airfoil: